Ingan121/ModernActiveDesktop/README.md

     * Catppuccin Mocha
     * Some Plus! themes that were missing previously
     * Reverted the 98 Classic scheme to 3.0 one, as this was indeed the correct one.
-    * The previous 98 scheme of MAD 3.1 has been renamed to Windows Classic (98SE) - in fact this slightly variant of the Classic scheme is also present in later versions of Windows.
+    * The previous 98 scheme of MAD 3.1 has been renamed to Windows Classic (98SE) - in fact, this slightly different variant of the Classic scheme is also present in later versions of Windows.
 * More controls, including radio buttons and dropdowns, now follow the color scheme
 * Visualizer updates
     * Added more configurable options to the visualizer
     * Added fullscreen mode
     * Automatically pause drawing when idle to reduce the CPU usage
-* ChannelBar is now a openable app, like the visualizer and others
+* ChannelBar is now an openable app, like the visualizer and others
     * It no longer re-opens when opening a new window
 * Made various UI elements look more accurate
     * Added ClientEdge in various places
 * Windows now can be resized diagonally
-* Added support for Firefox and iOS Safari, as well as touch screens
+* Added support for Firefox and iOS Safari, as well as touchscreens
 * Support menu navigation with keyboard (when keyboard input is available)
-* Moving mouse over the menu while playing the animation effect will cancel the animation
+* Moving the mouse over the menu while playing the animation effect will cancel the animation
 * Updated dependencies (Electron, JSPaint)

 ### Previous changelog